The Old Byre

 Loch Creran, a sea loch and a Marine Special Area of Conservation, was only 12,000 years ago occupied by a glacier.
 More information on Loch Creran’s diverse inhabitants and it’s biogenic reefs can be found here: www.argyllmarinesac.org

-Cycle Route 78 passes below our self catering lodge on the Loch Creran Loop.
+Cycle Route 78 passes below our self catering cottage for 2 on the Loch Creran Loop.
 This route heads South to Oban and North towards Ballachulish and then on to Fort William (safe bike storage at the cottage).
 This road along the edge of Loch Creran is also suitable for walking.

 Hill walks and cycle routes are also available at nearby Sutherlands Grove, a few minutes from Dallachulish.
 There are small, quiet roads in the area that help to make a circular tour.